Gibson V Manchester City Council

 Legal Arguments and the Court's Decision:

-The Court of Appeal, in reversing the lower court's decision, significantly broadened the understanding of "neighbour" in the context of private nuisance.
+Let's talk about the Court of Appeal, in reversing the lower court's decision, significantly broadened the understanding of "neighbour" in the context of private nuisance.
 The judges emphasized that the traditional concept of proximity should not be confined to strict physical adjacency.
 Instead, the court adopted a more flexible approach, focusing on the foreseeability of harm.
 The key question became: was it reasonably foreseeable that the council's failure to maintain the sewer adequately would cause damage to Ms. Gibson’s property?

 The Significance of Gibson v Manchester City Council